-- Achieve significant improvement in timely access to appropriate surgical procedures through recruiting and retaining engaged, skilled health care providers. - Use technology and financial models to support innovation, quality and coordination in the delivery of surgical services. - Increase formal coordination, joint planning and operations between the Lower Mainland health authorities to shape service delivery and referrals to best meet patient needs.
+- Improve timely access to appropriate surgical procedures through recruiting and retaining engaged, skilled health care providers. - Work with the health authorities to develop and implement a provincial perioperative efficiency plan to optimize existing resources. - Continue to target improved access to surgical services across the province through directed funding and collaboration with health authorities. - Ensure a patient-centred approach to surgery booking and wait time management. - Use technology, performance measurement and financial models to support innovation, quality and coordination in the delivery of surgical services. - Increase formal coordination, joint planning and operations between the lower mainland health authorities to shape service delivery and referrals to best meet patient needs.

-Performance Measure 5: Access to Scheduled (Non-Emergency) Surgery.
+Performance Measure 5: Access to Scheduled (Non-Emergency) Surgery

-Performance Measure 2013/14 2015/16 2016/17 2017/18 2018/19 Baseline Forecast Target Target Target Percent of scheduled surgeries completed within 26 weeks 90% 86% 95% 95% 95%
+Performance Measure 2013/14 Baseline 2016/17 Actual Result (at Q2) 2017/18 Target 2018/19 Target 2019/20 Target Percent of scheduled surgeries completed within 26 weeks 90% 86% 95% 95% 95%

 Data Source: Surgical Patient Registry, Ministry of Health.
 Includes all elective adult and pediatric surgeries.
 Notes: Baseline is for surgeries completed from April 1, 2012 to March 31, 2013.
 Targets are for surgeries completed during the fiscal year.
-Forecast is actual results until September 2015.
+Year to date for Q2 as at November 2016.

 During the last several years, British Columbia's health system has continued to focus on reducing wait times for many surgeries.
 Funding incentives, combined with continuous efforts to foster innovation and efficiency in British Columbia's hospitals, are initiatives designed to improve the timeliness of access to an expanding range of surgical procedures.
 This performance measure tracks whether scheduled surgeries are completed within the maximum established benchmark wait time of 26 weeks.
 Surgical resources are also being allocated to complete the surgeries of people who have been waiting the longest.
+This measure, and out-year targets, demonstrates the Ministry continued commitment to pursuing ambitious improvements in surgical access.

-Objective 2.5: Sustainable and effective health services in rural and remote areas of the province, including First Nations communities.
+Objective 2.5: Sustainable and effective health services in rural and remote areas of the province, including First Nations communities

 Individuals who reside in rural communities tend to have poorer health outcomes and socioeconomic status compared to their urban counterparts.
 The populations of rural British Columbia are often small, dispersed, and fluctuating.
 Rural British Columbia is home to many First Nations communities and Aboriginal peoples, and a large percentage of the rural population identifies as Aboriginal.
 Against this health status backdrop, three specific service challenges stand out in the context of rural and remote communities: ensuring access to quality primary care services; ensuring pathways to accessing specialized perinatal, medical, and surgical services when they are required; and how best to support aging in place.
 Access to specialized acute care services and access to ancillary health services is especially challenging, so residents are often required to travel for care.

 The Ministry and health authorities will continue to work with communities, including First Nations, to implement a renewed approach to providing quality health services across rural and remote areas.

-- Develop local community plans for rural and remote communities to create environments that foster healthy behaviours to improve the health of the population. - Improve access to services through the establishment of regional and provincial networks of specialized care teams. - Improve timely recruitment and deployment of health professionals to rural and remote communities.
+- Further develop local community plans for rural and remote communities to create environments that foster healthy behaviours to improve the health of the population. - Improve access to services through the establishment of regional and provincial networks of specialized care teams. - Continue efforts to improve timely recruitment and deployment of health professionals to rural and remote communities. - Improve access to coordinated, comprehensive primary and perioperative services across rural and remote communities.

-Goal 3: Ensure value for money.
+Goal 3: Ensure value for money